Azure/Microsoft-Defender-for-Cloud/Workbooks/README.md

 ### Create from an empty workbook

 1. Go to http://portal.azure.com
-2. Select Azure Security Center from the navigation menu
+2. Select Microsoft Defender for Cloud from the navigation menu
 3. Select "Workbooks"
 4. Select the Empty workbook in the Quick Start section.
     ![Image of default template](./Images//emptyTemplate.png)